EGR557-SPR21-Team4/EGR557-SPR21-Team4.github.io/index.md

 Discord is used as the primary form of contact for this group.
 Each team member has already responded and communicated through that service effectively.

 ## Research Question
-**How can we mimic the motion of a razor clam to create a bio-inspired foldable robot that is capable of scaling tight and inclined spaces?**
+**How can we mimic the motion of a razor clam to create a bio-inspired foldable robot capable of scaling inclined spaces?**

 ## Background
 [Background](/background.md)